53 (number)

 53 (fifty-three) is the natural number following 52 and preceding 54.
 It is the 16th prime number.

 In mathematics

 Fifty-three is the 16th prime number.
-It is also an Eisenstein prime, an isolated prime, a balanced prime and a Sophie Germain prime.
+It is the second balanced prime, and fifth isolated prime.

+53 is a sexy prime with 47 and 59.
+It is the eighth Sophie Germain prime, and the ninth Eisenstein prime.

 The sum of the first 53 primes is 5830, which is divisible by 53, a property shared by only a few other numbers.